SanketBaraiya/WAP/README.md

 By following these steps, you can efficiently run the Windows Artifact Parser and obtain comprehensive reports on the parsed Windows artifacts. **Download the executable from [Releases](https://github.com/SanketBaraiya/WAP/releases) Page.**

+**Note:** Some binaries used to parse the artifacts are unsigned and may be flagged by your AV.
+So please make sure that the tool is executed in environment where the binaries are not removed by AV, for proper execution.

 ***Currently tested with following collections:***
 - [CyLR](https://github.com/orlikoski/CyLR)
 - [Magnet Response](https://www.magnetforensics.com/resources/magnet-response/)